 Knox got engaged to Seattle-based author Christopher Robinson on November 21, 2018.
 The pair met at a book launch and officially started dating in late 2015.
 Apparently, Robinson barely knew who Knox was when they met.
 “I was probably the only person at the party who didn’t really know who she was,” he told People in 2017.
 “I knew [about] Italy and some legal stuff and something that shouldn’t have happened.
 But I didn’t really know her story.”

 Meanwhile, Knox told People, “I don’t want to get married for the sake of getting married.
-My hope is that I have a partner with whom I can continue to take on the world...and I very much love Chris and feel like he is my partner.
+My hope is that I have a partner with whom I can continue to take on the world... and I very much love Chris and feel like he is my partner.
 And he would be a wonderful dad and we talk about it all the time.”

-After all the marriage talk, Knox and Robinson tied the knot literally a week after they got engaged.
-Their marriage certificate, which surfaced on the internet, revealed that they applied for the certificate in Kings County, Washington, on 1 December, 2018.
+After all the marriage talk, Knox and Robinson tied the knot a week after they got engaged.
+Their marriage certificate, which surfaced on the internet, revealed that they applied for the certificate in Kings County, Washington, on 1 December 2018.
 This prompted Knox and Robinson to release a joint statement on their sci-fi-themed wedding website.

 “We filed paperwork to be legally married in December of last year to simplify our taxes and insurance.
 But we have not yet celebrated our wedding with our loved ones,” the press release read.
 “This is, frankly, no one’s business but our own and should be no more shocking than the fact that we’ve been living together for years.”